ananthrn/Nucleus-Segmentation/README.md

 * Ensemble/ - contains all scripts for the ensemble models

+* Report/ - contains the report describing the architectures, preprocessing and results in detail

 # References used
 * https://www.kaggle.com/keegil/keras-u-net-starter-lb-0-277?scriptVersionId=2164855  - used to construct baseline U-Net model, and is further modified to construct other versions of U-Net and is then used in ensembling U-Nets and U-Net and Mask R-CNN.